 Michelle McCue, McCue Marketing Communications, michelle@mccuecommunications.com, 213-204-4136

-SANTA ROSA, CA (DATE) — The CAWineStrong network is immensely grateful to announce American AgCredit’s $100,000 donation to support fire relief in the regions most affected by the Northern California wildfires.
+SANTA ROSA, CA (November 8, 2017) — The CAWineStrong network is immensely grateful for American AgCredit’s $100,000 donation to support fire relief in the regions most affected by the Northern California wildfires.
 The money will be divided between the Community Foundation of Mendocino County, the Community Foundation of Sonoma County’s Resilience Fund, and the Napa Valley Community Foundation’s Disaster Relief Fund.

-“This generous contribution by American AgCredit--one of our key financial partners in the wine industry--is so valuable to us,” says Kim Stemler, executive director of Monterey County Vintners & Growers Association.
+“This generous contribution by American AgCredit--one of our key financial partners in the wine industry--is so valuable,” says Kim Stemler, executive director of Monterey County Vintners & Growers Association.
 “They understand that the wine community is family, and that they are part of this family.”

 “Through this donation, and the many other ways American AgCredit is supporting rebuilding efforts, they show their deep caring and commitment to our critical wine communities,” says Ann Petersen, executive director of Winegrowers of Dry Creek Valley.